** You may continue to send documents to firstname.lastname@example.org for printing. **

-For your convenience, a photocopier is located in the Reference Room on the main floor of the library.
+A photocopier is located in the Reference Room on the main floor of the library.
 Copies can be made on either standard letter (8 1/2″ X 11″) or legal (8 1/2″ X 14″) size paper and cost $.15 each.
-The photocopiers do not produce collated, double-sided, or color copies.
+The photocopier does not produce color copies.

-Each of the eleven public Internet-accessible computers located in the Reference Room is connected to a black and white laser printer and to a color printer.
-The cost for all prints: $.10 per page for black and white and $.25 per page color.
+Each of the eleven public Internet-accessible computers located in the Reference Room is connected to a black and white laser printer.
+A color printer is also available and can be used with staff assistance.
+Black and white printouts are $.10 each and color printouts are $.25 each.

 The meeting rooms are available for groups providing non-profit programs for the educational, social, and cultural benefit of the community.
 Meetings must be open to the public without admission charge.
 Meetings on controversial topics must allow other views on the subject to be addressed.
 Use of the rooms by groups other than those described above will require special permission by the Board of Library Trustees.
 The Main Meeting Room accommodates 50 chairs.
 The library can provide a podium, a screen and a television/VCR/DVD, and meeting room tables.
 The Baldwin Room can accommodate up to 10 people.

 The donation for usage of these room is: